dscalzi/ZipExtractor/README.md

 To build this project you will need maven.
 Clone this repo and run `mvn clean install`.

-Since the main purpose of this plugin deals with archive extraction, the plugin uses a provider system so that new formats can be easily supported.
+Since the main purpose of this plugin deals with archive manipulation, the plugin uses a provider system so that new formats can be easily supported.
 If you need support for a specific file extension you can create an issue and request it or submit a pull request which adds the provider.
-The *BaseProvider* class is documented in the code and implementations already exist if you need examples.
-A reference to each provider is kept in the *ZExtractor* class.
+The *TypeProvider* class is documented in the code and implementations already exist if you need examples.
+A reference to each provider is saved in the *ZipExtractor* class.

 ***